-Inclusive education is defined as the dynamic process of addressing and responding to the diverse needs of all learners by increasing participation in learning and reduction exclusion within and from education.
-The objective of inclusive education is “to support education for all, with special emphasis on removing barriers to participation and learning for girls and women, disadvantaged groups, children with disabilities and out-of-school children” (Ministry of Justice & Social Welfare, 2009).
-In Vanuatu, inclusive education acknowledges that all children can learn, respects differences in children - their, age, sex, ethnicity, language, disability, HIV and other health status, gender considerations and enables education structures, systems and methodologies to meet the needs of all children.
+Inclusive education is defined as the dynamic process of addressing and responding to the diverse needs of all learners by increasing participation in learning and reducing exclusion within and from education.
+The objective of inclusive education, according to the Ministry of Justice and Social Welfare, is ‘to support education for all, with special emphasis on removing barriers to participation and learning for girls and women, disadvantaged groups, children with disabilities and out-of-school children’.
+In Vanuatu, inclusive education acknowledges that all children can learn, respects children’s differences – their, age, sex, ethnicity, language, disability, HIV and other health status and gender considerations – and enables education structures, systems and methodologies to meet the needs of all children.

-Children with special needs include children with disabilities (visual and audio impairment, physically and “mentally challenged”), slow learners, intellectuals and gifted students as well as students that are victims of abuse, domestic violence and other problems that prevent them from attending classes.
-Article 45 of the Revised Education Act of 2014 stipulates that children with special needs refers as much to highly intelligent children as it does to children who are visually impaired and to children with hearing impairment, speech impairment, intellectual impairment, physical impairments (only on disabilities).
+Children with special needs include children with disabilities (visual and audio impairment, physically and ‘mentally challenged’), slow learners, ‘intellectuals’ and gifted students as well as students who are victims of abuse, domestic violence and other problems that prevent them from attending classes.
+Article 45 of the Revised Education Act of 2014 stipulates that ‘children with special needs’ refers as much to highly intelligent children as it does to children who are visually impaired and to children with hearing impairment, speech impairment, intellectual impairment or physical impairments.

-After some key missions occurred to Tasmania and Papua New Guinea, in 2009 recommendations were made to set up an inclusive education system in Vuanuatu.
+After some key missions to Tasmania and Papua New Guinea, in 2009 recommendations were made to set up an inclusive education system in Vanuatu.
 A written submission by Disability Promotion & Advocacy in June of the same year recommended against having any special schools in line with Article 24 of the Convention on the Rights of Persons with Disabilities.
-Since the adoption of the Inclusive Education (IE) Policy (2010-2020), the Ministry of Education has been taking initiatives to establish an inclusive education system.
-For instance, the country has decided to abandon the idea of creating two special schools in Port Vila and Santo, which was initially planned in the Education Master Plan before the policy was adopted.
-In parallel, the National Disability Policy and Plan of Action (2008-2015) supported a move towards inclusive education by stating: “Government … recognizes that all children, of differing abilities, have a right to education and will pursue a policy of inclusive education commencing in kindergarten in Vanuatu.”
-In this regard, the Ministry of Education and Training has implemented two pilot schools (one in Port Vila and one in Luganville, Santo) as national centers and role models for effective education for students with disabilities.
+Since the adoption of the 2010–20 inclusive education policy, the Ministry of Education has been taking initiatives to establish an inclusive education system.
+For instance, the country decided to abandon the idea of creating two special schools in Port Vila and Santo, as initially planned in the education master plan before the policy was adopted.
+In parallel, the 2008–15 National Disability Policy and Plan of Action supported a move towards inclusive education, stating: ‘Government … recognizes that all children, of differing abilities, have a right to education and will pursue a policy of inclusive education commencing in kindergarten in Vanuatu.’
+In this regard, the Ministry of Education and Training has implemented two pilot schools (one in Port Vila and one in Luganville, Santo) as national centres and models for effective education for students with disabilities.

-Many schools are not aware of the inclusive eduction principles, and have not begun to implement the approaches described in this policy.
-In addition, inclusive practices vary: “one school incorporates parents, medical personnel and communities within its program [and] another school accepts children with impairments from different zones thus increasing its student numbers to such an extent that it becomes overwhelming for the teacher”.
+Despite these moves away from special schools and toward inclusive education, the 2017–18 education sector plan mentions: ‘the MoET [Ministry of Education and Training] will develop and implement special and inclusive education initiatives in the education system for everyone’.
+Many schools are not aware of the inclusive education principles and have not begun to implement the approaches described in this policy.
+In addition, inclusive practices vary: ‘one school incorporates parents, medical personnel and communities within its program [and] another school accepts children with impairments from different zones thus increasing its student numbers to such an extent that it becomes overwhelming for the teacher.’

-Based on a research conducted in 2015, a community school in Luganville (LCS) is known as the first inclusive school in Vanuatu “with its own disability-inclusive education policy, a program to support teachers, and wheelchair ramps.
-Inclusion applies to the whole school, with a view to developing a greater understanding of diversity.”
+According to research conducted in 2015, a community school in Luganville is the first inclusive school in Vanuatu, ‘with its own disability-inclusive education policy, a program to support teachers, and wheelchair ramps.
+Inclusion applies to the whole school, with a view to developing a greater understanding of diversity.’
 Another community school in Port Vila also includes children with disabilities.
-A study on the barriers to education conducted for the the Ministry of Education and Training in 2018 found that despite progress in the discourse on inclusive education, many children with special needs remain excluded from mainstream education.
+A study on the barriers to education conducted for the Ministry of Education and Training in 2018 found that despite progress in the discourse on inclusive education, many children with special needs remain excluded from mainstream education.

-The National disability inclusive development policy (2018-2025) provides for all persons with disabilities to have equal opportunities to enroll in and attend education and training.
-It recognizes the right to access to services, including education and infrastructure and underlines the importance of equal access to post-school education and training options for students with impairments.
+The 2018–25 National Disability Inclusive Development Policy provides for all persons with disabilities to have equal opportunities to enrol in and attend education and training.
+It recognizes the right to access services, including education and infrastructure, and underlines the importance of equal access to post-school education and training options for students with impairments.

-The Government of Vanuatu has ratified the Convention on the Elimination of all forms of Discrimination Against Women (CEDAW).
-Moreover, the Education Act (2014) prohibits discrimination on the basis of gender and ensures that the different councils have an equitable and balanced gender representation.
-Furthermore, the Reviewed Gender Equity in Education Policy supports Women’s empowerment and promotes leadership and gender mainstreaming.
-This policy will ensure that the Ministry of Education includes in the Education Act an article in order to stop the expulsion of pregnant girls and to encourage them to continue at school while pregnant and to return after giving birth.
-In addition this policy aims to build a gender, evidence-based understanding of education and to foster girls’ and women’s participation in higher education, STEM and links to post-education employment.
-Finally, the Inclusive Education Policy for 2010-2020 states that a child is not to be refused admission to any school on account of his or her gender.
+The Government of Vanuatu has ratified the Convention on the Elimination of All Forms of Discrimination Against Women.
+Moreover, the 2014 Education Act prohibits discrimination on the basis of gender and ensures that the different councils have an equitable and balanced gender representation.
+Furthermore, the 2018 Reviewed Gender Equity in Education Policy supports women’s empowerment and promotes leadership and gender mainstreaming.
+This policy set out to ensure that the Ministry of Education includes in the Education Act an article to stop the expulsion of pregnant girls and to encourage them to continue their schooling while pregnant and to return after giving birth.
+In addition, the policy aimed to build a gender- and evidence-based understanding of education and to foster girls’ and women’s participation in higher education, STEM and links to post-education employment.
+Finally, the 2010–20 inclusive education policy states that a child is not to be refused admission to any school on account of his or her gender.

 Ethnic and linguistic groups